M. Chapoutier - Ermitage Le Méal blanc 2015

 About the wine:

-Another perfect wine is the Ermitage le Meal Blanc 2015.
-The most decadent, unctuous and structured of the range, with irresistible notes of white currants, toasted nuts, celery seed and licorice, it hits the palate with full-bodied richness, a huge mid-palate and a refreshing, pure and sensational finish that never lets up.
-If I had to choose a white wine for a desert island, this might be it.
+Another perfect wine is the 2015 Ermitage le Meal Blanc.
+The most decadent, creamy, and structured wine in the range, with irresistible notes of white currants, toasted nuts, celery seeds, and licorice, it hits the palate with full-bodied richness, a massive mid-palate, and a refreshing, pure, and sensational finish that never seems to end.
+If I had to choose a white wine for a desert island, this might just be the one.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Under the Maison M. Chapoutier address, we bring together wines from the trading activities of this two-hundred-year-old institution in Tain-l'Hermitage.
-Michel Chapoutier, now accompanied by his daughter Mathilde, offers a wide range of Rhône appellations, with a production volume approaching one million bottles.
-But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc and Australia), a testament to the family's dynamism.
-While some cuvées are convincing, others are far more unspectacular.
-This heterogeneity has led us to withdraw the star from the house this year.
+Under the Maison M. Chapoutier label, we feature wines from the wine merchant division of this two-century-old institution based in Tain-l'Hermitage.
+Michel Chapoutier, now joined by his daughter Mathilde, offers a very wide range of Rhône appellations here, with a production volume approaching one million bottles.
+But the Chapoutier name is also present in other regions (Champagne, Alsace, Languedoc, and even Australia), a testament to this family’s dynamism.
+While some vintages are compelling, others, on the other hand, are far more run-of-the-mill.
+This inconsistency leads us to remove the star from the house this year.

 Wine Spectator